 3. Balance Bikes are Lightweight

-This helps drastically to reduce the weight which makes balance bikes a lot easier to ride than pedal bikes with training wheels.
+This helps drastically reduce the weight, making balance bikes a lot easier to ride than pedal bikes with training wheels.

-Since balance bikes don’t require pedals, gears and chain, they are a lot lighter than pedal bikes.
-Once you add training wheels to a pedal bike, they become even heavier.
+Since balance bikes don’t require pedals, gears, and chains, they are a lot lighter than pedal bikes.
+Once you add training wheels to a pedal bike, they become even more decadent.